grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 var anonymousInteger = fixture.Create<int>();
 ```

-I, after Amir Kolsky and Scott Bain, like to use Any class as seen in the previous chapters of this book.
-Any takes a slightly different approach than AutoFixture (although it uses AutoFixture internally).
-My implementation of Any class is [available to download as well](https://github.com/grzesiek-galezowski/tdd-toolkit).
+I, on the other hand, follow Amir Kolsky and Scott Bain, who recomment using `Any` class as seen in the previous chapters of this book. `Any` takes a slightly different approach than AutoFixture (although it uses AutoFixture internally).
+My implementation of `Any` class is [available to download as well](https://github.com/grzesiek-galezowski/tdd-toolkit).

 ## Summary